guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/index.rst

 The ITSI module for Telegraf Kafka monitoring provides smart insight monitoring for Apache Kafka monitoring, on top of Splunk and ITSI.

-The best components are leveraged together to bring the power of a solution with no equivalent on the market.

 .. image:: img/glass_table.png
    :alt: glass_table.png
    :align: center